openid/openid4vp_ble/main.md

 # Overview

-This specification supports deployments, where the Verifier or the Wallet or both parties do not have an Internet connection or where use of an Internet connection is not desired.
+This specification supports deployments, where the Verifier or the Wallet or both parties do not have an Internet connection or where use of an Internet connection is not desired to request and present Verifiable Credentials.

 The protocol consists of the following steps:

 1. Establishing a BLE connection
-2. Verifying the parties
+2. Requesting Verifiable Credentials, including authentication and authoprization of the Verifier
-3. Exchanging verifiable credentials
+3. Presenting Verifiable credentials
 4. Finalizing the exchange

 Wallet and the Verifier MUST implement BLE according to the [@!Bluetooth.4.2.Core] specification.

-# Limitation
+## Limitation

 The following limitations in BLE stack 4.2 need to be considerate:

 1. Advertisement
-    * The advertisement message can contain only a max. of 23 bytes & 27 bytes in response.
+    * The advertisement message can contain only a max. of 23 bytes in the request and 27 bytes in response.
     * The advertisement scan request can not have any custom data.
     * The scan response can have custom data.
 2. Timing
     * BLE Scanning and advertising are discrete events, so not every advertisement is received (an advertisment is sent for at most 30s)
 3. Throughput
+    * The data rate, which can be expected, is about 0.10 Mbps.
+    * The calculation is as follows:
       * Default MTU size is 23 bytes and max is 512 bytes
       * 14 bytes are overhead cost per packet (MTU).
       * 0.226 ~ 0.301 Mbps (Mega bits per second).
-So data rate of ~0.10 Mbps

-# Protocol Flow Overview
+## Protocol Flow Overview

-Below is the diagram that illustrates protocol flow:
+Below is the diagram that illustrates the protocol flow:

 ~~~ ascii-art
 +-------------+                                         +----------------+